glhc/recipedb/README.md

 ## Features

-- Pantries
+### Pantry

-  - Store the ingredients you have on hand
+Tell RecipeDB about the ingredients you have on hand, so that it can suggest some ideas!

-- Accounts
+### Accounts

-  - To remember your favourites, what's in your pantry and more for next time.
+To remember your favourites, what's in your pantry and more for next time.

-- Pictures
+### Pictures

-  - Taste with your eyes before your mouth!
+Taste with your eyes before your mouth!

-- Over 1 Million Recipes
+### Over 1 Million Recipes

-  - So you never get bored
+So you never get bored

-# Getting Started
+## Getting Started

 1. Sign Up
 2. Build out your pantry